ProgrammingHero1/toy-marketplace/task_description.md

 <br/>

-2. Make sure to keep the navbar and footer on all the pages **except on the 404 page**.
+2. Make sure to keep the navbar and footer on all the pages **except on the 404-page**.
 Create a reasonable and meaningful footer. <b>(including website logo, name, copyright, some contact information, social media links, address, etc.)</b>

 <br/>